phiratio/terraform-do-setups/README.md

 # README

-This cluster contains Terraform config to create a Kubernetes cluster on Digital Ocean and a shell script that gets a kubeconfig for accessing that cluster.
+Terraform config to create a Kubernetes cluster on Digital Ocean and a shell script that gets a kubeconfig for accessing that cluster.

 It assumes you have a Digital Ocean token ([here's how to get one](https://www.digitalocean.com/docs/api/create-personal-access-token/)).